Abstract:

 Outside forces are shaping this program evaluation.

-Dr. Martha Dow stated that there were assumption, as well as, external forces were shaping a program evaluation.
+Dr. Martha Dow stated that there were assumption, as well as,

 Assumption:

-There was an assumption that the federal government has a responsibility to allocate fifteen million dollars annually toward multiculturalism in order to have a cohesive society so Canada would not become another failed state like former Yugoslavia.
+multiculturalism in order to have a cohesive society so Canada would not become

 External forces: